-Year 1 to Year 2 Head of Pre-Prep, Year 2 teacher and Head of PSHE - all appropriately trained.
-Year 3 to Year 5 Appropriately trained Year 3 to Year 5 tutors and Head of PSHE.
-Year 6 to Year 8 Head of Upper Prep, teachers and Head of PSHE - all appropriately trained.
-Year 9 to Year 11 Deputy Head Pastoral, Head of Senior School, teachers and Head of PSHE - all appropriately trained.
+Year 1 to Year 2 Year 1 and Year 2 tutor and Head of PSHE - all appropriately trained.
+Year 3 to Year 5 Year 3 to Year 5 tutors, Head of Section and Head of PSHE - all appropriately trained.
+Year 6 to Year 8 Head of Upper Prep, Deputy Head of Upper Prep, PSHE teachers and Head of PSHE - all appropriately trained.
+Year 9 to Year 11 Deputy Head Pastoral, Head of Senior School, Deputy Head of Senior School,